No matter what our medical model or general culture believes, grief is healthy.

 Welcome to Healing the Loss

 If you are here, you may be carrying grief, loss, or trauma.
-Healing the Loss offers compassionate grief support for individuals navigating the many forms loss can take.
-This is a safe and understanding space where your experience will be met with care, respect, and compassion.
+Healing the Loss offers compassionate online grief support for individuals navigating the many forms loss can take.
+This is a space where your experience will be met with care, respect, and understanding.

 Grief is the normal and natural response to significant emotional loss of any kind.
 It can appear after the death of a loved one, divorce, illness, family struggles, financial change, trauma, the impact of COVID-19, pet loss, or other life transitions.
 Grief also includes the quieter losses that are harder to name but still deeply felt.
 Whatever your story, your grief matters.